-Each action submitted must fulfil criteria in order to be validated and recognised as an official EWWR action.
+Each action submitted must fulfil criteria in order to be recognised as an official EWWR action.

 The action must be an innovative and relevant awareness-raising and/or self-commitment action (for citizens), and has to take place during the annual edition of the EWWR.

 Any organisation or citizen that is interested in organising an awareness-raising action during the EWWR can participate as an Action Developer.

 - Public administration and organisation